 We will be the first to say we are not above a good IKEA find.
 We’ve even been known to go down the rabbit hole of refurbished IKEA product before and afters—these chic-to-death IKEA hacks are genius.
 Truth is, sometimes it hits the spot for those minimal basics that won’t break the bank.

 Serena & Lily

 A great online resource for classic home details, Serena & Lily always has something to fall in love with.
 From small statement items to larger furniture pieces that will withstand the trends it’s bookmark-worthy at the very least.

 What don’t we buy on Amazon these days?
-Everything from toilet paper to home décor is sourced from our Prime account.
+Everything from our toilet paper to our best home is sourced from our Prime account.
 When looking for mid-century modern takes on things like seating, bar carts, and more, this is your go-to—their Rivet line is worth checking out.